 6. Emotional Skill-Building

-Adventure therapy works to restore a sense of trust as well as trustworthiness.
+Adventure activities in recovery may help restore a sense of trust as well as trustworthiness.
 Through trust-building activities, participants practice honoring their intuition and respecting the decisions of others.

 7. Stress Management

 When people get into the habit of using a substance to manage stress, removing the drug can leave them without a lot of coping skills.
-In adventure therapy, participants learn new ways to handle stress.
+With adventure activities, participants may learn new ways to handle stress.
 The activities often require physical and mental exercise, which can leave people feeling accomplished and relaxed.

 After a particularly intense hike or difficult activity, counselors help patients to debrief the session as a group.
 This allows any frustration, fear, or aggression to be processed and released.

 Addiction robs people of the freedom to self-express.
 People who struggle with substances often report poor mood, low energy, and a lack of interest in previous hobbies.
-Sessions of adventure therapy can help people rediscover the spark that they felt as children or young people.
+Sessions may help people rediscover the spark that they felt as children or young people.

 For example, sports activities and extended time in nature may point a person back to a hobby they used to have.
 By cultivating an interest in the world around them, patients are encouraged to explore and discover what makes them unique.

 During active addiction, people may carry painful feelings of guilt and shame.
 They may dislike the way they are behaving, but feel helpless to change their life.
 With adventure activities, people practice self-forgiveness as well as the art of giving back.

 They are also designed for teamwork.
 If a person tries to steal the show or solve the problem themselves, they may fail.
 But giving back and participating as a team can help a person realize their worth and value.